ruselldelprado/material-website/README.md

 ## Starting Client Scripts

-Go to `client` folder then run the scripts
+Go to `/client` folder then run the scripts

 ### `npm start`